pwmckenna/pwmckenna.github.io/_posts/2012-12-21-introducing-beamitover.md

 <img width="100%" src="../../../images/beamitover.png" />

-It has the same functionality as some other [Torque Labs projects](http://paddleover.com), but its been designed from the ground up to bring the inherently social activity of sharing files to where the people are.
+It has the same functionality as some other [Torque Labs projects](http://paddleover.com), but it has been designed from the ground up to bring the inherently social activity of sharing files to where the people are.
 Its a facebook app that aims to make sharing your files as simple as sharing anything else.

 For developers out there [getting started](http://btappjs.com/index.html) building Torque apps, I'm hoping this can be an exciting example of the possiblities using our technologies.
 Like everything out of Torque Labs, this project is open source, and [available on github](https://github.com/bittorrenttorque/beamitover).